0xsecaas/quickfind/README.md

 # quickfind

-**Search files instantly: fuzzy, configurable, interactive**
+**Search files instantly: configurable, interactive**

 Since I started using Linux, I always felt one essential tool was missing: a fast, reliable file finder like *Everything Search* on Windows.
 So I built **quickfind** in Rust.
 Index the directories you care about once, and from then on you only need to remember part of a file name or its extension to locate files instantly.
 Quickly open files with your default app or jump straight into `vim` inside the terminal.
-Its fuzzy search, configurable indexing, and interactive TUI make finding files fast, reliable, and effortless.
+Its configurable indexing, and interactive TUI make finding files fast, reliable, and effortless.

 ---